 Even though bankruptcy law is federal, each state sets its own exemptions for its citizens.
 A debtor who has lived in a state for two years or longer uses the exemptions of that state.
 Otherwise, the exemptions of the state where the debtor lived two years prior to the filing of the petition are used.

 California has two sets of exemptions.
 One set is designed primarily to protect home equity - the "home equity" set of exemptions.
 The other set is essentially $30,825 worth of "wildcard" (protect anything you want) exemptions - the "wildcard" set of exemptions.

-With the "home equity" set, a debtor may protect between $75,000 and $175,000 of equity in a home, depending on their circumstances.
-Other categories include $3,325 (only!) of equity in a car, $8,725 each for jewelry and tools of a trade, 75% of wages paid in the last 30 days, full protection for most household items, and an essentially unlimited amount for retirement benefits.
+With the "home equity" set, a debtor may protect, as of January 1, 2021, a minimum of $300,000, and a maximum of $600,000 of equity in a home, depending on the median county sale price of the prior calendar year.
+Other categories include $3,325 (only!) of equity in a car, $8,725 each for jewelry and tools of a trade, funds deemed necessary for support, full protection for most household items, and an essentially unlimited amount for retirement benefits.